dooboolab-community/react-native-iap/README.md

 ## Announcement

+- Current module is ported to [expo-iap](https://www.npmjs.com/package/expo-iap) which share the same codebase but different environment.
+This is currently experimental but you can use it in expo managed workflow.
+The source code is maintained in branch [expo](https://github.com/dooboolab/react-native-iap/tree/expo).

 - Version `8.0.0` has finally landed in Jan 28th.
 Since this is early release, please use it with caution 🚧.
 We recommend user to use `>=8.0.0` with react-native `>=0.65.1`.
 The `next` package is no longer updated until we organize the roadmap for `9.0.0`.

 - Version `8.0.0` is currently in release candidate.
 The module is completely rewritten with `Kotlin` and `Swift` for maintenenance issue by [andresesfm](https://github.com/andresesfm) 🔆.
 You may install this for early preview.